This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Trail of the Cedars and Avalanche Lake Hike concludes day 8 of your Grand Teton, Yellowstone, and Glacier road trip itinerary.
 It is time to settle into your accommodations.

-You will be staying on the west side of Glacier National Park.
-Here are my top recommendations for a comfortable stay:
+Tonight, you will be staying on the west side of Glacier National Park.
+Here are our top recommendations for a comfortable stay:

 Belton Chalet, close to the west entrance of Glacier National Park.
 Built in 1910, this chalet has rustic elegance mixed with modern comforts.